Vantiq/vantiq-extension-sources/testConnector/README.md

 empty.
 *   **filenames**: Optional.
 A list of String filenames from which to read data.
 The data will be sent back to Vantiq as a notification arriving on the source.
-*   **pollingInterval** Optional.
-If a list of filenames is provided, a custom polling interval can be specified (in milliseconds) to define how frequently to read the data.
-If not specified, the connector will default to reading data once per minute.
+*   **pollingInterval** Required if a list of `filenames` is provided.
+This parameter specifies the polling interval (in milliseconds) for reading data from the list of `filenames`.
+If not specified, then no polling of data will occur.

 Read the [Publish Statements](#publish) section to see how to process the returned data.